wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 When the Anti-Spam functionality of the plugin is active, **all spam-related Comments are blocked, and not sent to you** - thus saving you time in having to deal with these annoying spam-related Comments.

-The AlphaOmega Captcha & Anti-Spam Filter plugin also allows you to place captcha functionality on your WordPress Admin Log In page.
-This helps prevent automated Admin Log In attacks.

 **Features:**